TTI-modelling/TestingContactModel/README_developers.md

     using the `_initialise_infection()` or `_initialise_intervention()` function as appropriate, passing it to the constructor.

+#### Views

+1. Add a new view and register it with the model, and add to the controller.
+    * Look at the views in the `household_contact_tracing/views` folder to see how these are created, copying the most appropriate one to use as a template.
+You will see that all views inherit from SimulationView (`views/simulation_view.py`).
+The views also contain a copy of the model, and use this to register themselves as observers of the model, signing up to events of interest, so that they can output any information back to the user.

+    * Add the new view to the `BranchingProcessController` class (or other class inherited from `SimulationController).
+      See others views added in that Controller class, to look at examples.

 ### Parameters
 Parameters are provided to the model when it is initialised.
 Parameters are provided in the form of a dictionary.
 Each parameter provided has an endpoint somewhere in the code, usually in of the behaviour classes.
 All parameters